NeuroTechX/ntx_slack_archive/general.md

  >I watched until 15 minutes from the end.. it was good for me because basic :) so I could follow! yep the videos of what they have done was interesting!

+6/8/2017 4:19 PM

+ **davidevaleriani** :

+ >Yeah it wasn't that bad, the Plos Biology paper of the second speaker got quite a lot of attention when it got published actually